 The members of the Board are collectively responsible and have a legal obligation to promote the interests of the Group.
 They are collectively responsible for defining corporate governance arrangements but ultimate responsibility for the quality of, and approach to, corporate governance lies with the chair of the Board.

-The Board currently comprises two executive and three non-executive directors, all of whom are male.
-One of the non-executive directors is considered to be independent; the other two are not considered to be independent for the reasons outlined in 6) below.
-The Board intends to appoint one or more new independent non-executive directors and a new Senior Independent Director in the short to medium term when suitable candidates with relevant experience are identified.
+The Board currently comprises two executive and four non-executive directors, all of whom are male.
+Two of the non-executive directors are considered to be independent; the other two are not considered to be independent for the reasons outlined in 6) below.

 Richard Parris, Intercede’s founder, ceased his roles as Chairman & Chief Executive and became a non-executive director of the Company on 28 March 2018.
-He subsequently ceased to be a non-executive director, as reported on 17 December 2018.
+He subsequently ceased to be a non-executive director on 14 December 2018.
 Chuck Pol, the previous Senior Independent Director, was appointed as Non-Executive Chairman on 28 March 2018 and Klaas van der Leest was appointed as Chief Executive on 10 April 2018.
+Rob Chandhok was appointed as an independent non-executive director on 12 June 2019.

 The Board meets regularly, and is responsible for the overall Group strategy, acquisition and divestment policy, approval of major capital expenditure projects and consideration of significant financing matters.
 It monitors the key business risks and reviews the strategic direction of the Group, its codes of conduct, forward projections and progress towards their achievement.
 Senior management concentrates on the formulation of strategic proposals to the Board and operational decision making.